daveihart/python-aws-lambda-ec2_reporter/README.md

 output_path | folder within the bucket where the report will be held.
 E.g. ec2_reports

 ### Trigger : CloudWatch Events

+Please use the following steps to define a schedule trigger to generate the log files

 1. On the AWS Console, navigate to CloudWatch.
 Then select the Events | Rules
 2. Select the Create Rule button